Operating Licence

 IPART (the Independent Pricing and Regulatory Tribunal) reviews our Operating Licence and Customer Contract about every 5 years.
 The review provides an opportunity for us, stakeholders and customers to comment on whether the licence and contract are working well or could be improved.
 After considering this feedback, IPART recommends a new version of the licence and contract to the Minister for Water.

-IPART has just concluded its end-of-term review of our previous Operating Licence and Customer Contract, and recommended a new Operating Licence and Customer Contract to come into effect on 1 July 2024.
+IPART concluded its end-of-term review of our previous Operating Licence and Customer Contract, and recommended a new Operating Licence and Customer Contract to come into effect on 1 July 2024.
 Throughout the review, we engaged with customers and the community through Our Water, Our Voice to ensure we understood your priorities and the outcomes you expect us to deliver in the future.
-The insights we have gained from Our Water, Our Voice on customer experience, our regulated service standards and levels have helped to shape our new Operating Licence 2024-28 and Customer Contract.
+The insights we gained from Our Water, Our Voice on customer experience, our regulated service standards and levels have helped to shape our new Operating Licence 2024–2028 and Customer Contract.

 You can find more information on our recent Operating Licence review process on IPART's website.